Division of Boothby: History

 Before 1949 and the creation of the Division of Sturt, Boothby covered most of the southern and eastern suburbs of Adelaide.
 For much of the first half-century after Federation, it was one of only three seats based on the capital, the others being Adelaide and Hindmarsh.
-The mostly rural seat of Barker was then considered a "hybrid urban-rural" seat, stretching all the way from the southern tip of South Australia at least as far as Glenelg and the Holdfast Bay area, and at times even stretched as far as the western metropolitan suburbs of Keswick and Henley Beach.
+The mostly rural seat of Barker was then considered a "hybrid urban-rural" seat, stretching from the southern tip of South Australia at least as far as Glenelg and the Holdfast Bay area, and at times even stretched as far as the western metropolitan suburbs of Keswick and Henley Beach.

 For most of the first half-century after Federation, Boothby was a marginal seat that changed hands several times between the Liberal Party of Australia (and its predecessors) and the Australian Labor Party (ALP).
 The 1949 expansion of parliament saw parts of the southern portion transferred to the newly created Division of Kingston and parts of the eastern portion transferred to the newly created Sturt.
 This saw Boothby change from a marginal Labor seat on a 1.8 percent two-party margin to a marginal Liberal seat on a two percent two-party margin.
 However, as part of the massive Liberal victory in the 1949 election, the Liberals picked up a 9.3 percent two-party swing, turning it into a safe Liberal seat in one stroke.
-The Liberals held the seat for the next 73 years mostly as a fairly safe to safe Liberal seat.
+The Liberals mostly held the seat for the next 73 years as a fairly safe Liberal seat.

-There was only one substantial redistribution in the past few decades, when Boothby absorbed parts of the abolished Division of Hawker prior to the 1993 election.
+There was only one substantial redistribution in the past few decades when Boothby absorbed parts of the abolished Division of Hawker before the 1993 election.
 This cut the Liberal margin by more than half, from a safe 10.7 two-party margin to a marginal notional 4.5 percent two-party margin.
 However, the Liberals won the seat on a fairly safe 7.8 percent two-party margin.
 As of 2007, Boothby extended from Mitcham and Belair in the east to Brighton and Seacliff in the west.

 Boothby's most prominent member was Steele Hall, who most notably served as Premier of South Australia from 1968 to 1970.
 After leaving state politics, Hall served in the Senate before transferring to Boothby in a 1981 by-election.
 Hall retired at the 1996 election and the seat was subsequently held from 1996 to 2016 by Andrew Southcott.
 Other notable members include Lee Batchelor, a minister in the Watson and Fisher governments; Sir John McLeay, who was Speaker from 1956 to 1966, and his son John, Jr., a minister in the Fraser government.